Cloud Translation - Advanced is part of the Cloud Translation service that provides support for glossaries, batch requests, and AutoML models.

 Document Translation - Translate documents, such as PDF files, to preserve the original format and layout.

-Model selection and AutoML models - You can translate text by using Google's general model or AutoML models that you or someone else created by using AutoML Translation.
+Model selection and AutoML models - You can translate text by using Google's Neural Machine Translation (NMT) or AutoML models that you or someone else created by using AutoML Translation.

 IAM roles - You secure your translation requests by using Identity and Access Management.
 Create service accounts and grant them permissions by adding IAM roles.
 Cloud Translation - Advanced doesn't support API keys.